craftercms/docs/source/site-administrators/studio/contextual-navigation-config.rst

 ###################################

 The contextual navigation configuration file drives the top contextual navigation bar.
-To modify the contextual navigation configuration, click on |siteConfig| from the bottom of the *Sidebar*, then click on **Configuration** and select **Contextual Navigation Configuration** from the dropdown list.
+To modify the contextual navigation configuration, click on |projectTools| from the bottom of the *Sidebar*, then click on **Configuration** and select **Contextual Navigation Configuration** from the dropdown list.

 .. image:: /_static/images/site-admin/config-open-context-nav-config.png
     :alt: Configurations - Open Contextual Navigation Configuration